omics-datascience/BioAPI/README.md

 Gets the identifier of a gene, validates it and then returns the group of genes to which it belongs according to HGNC, and all the other genes that belong to the same group.

 - URL: /genes-of-its-group/*gene_id*
-  - `gene_id` is the identifier of the gene for any database
+  - `gene_id` is the identifier of the gene for any database.
 - Method: GET
 - Params: -
 - Success Response: